Cathy Standiford Fellowship in Creative Writing & Journalism

 The Standiford Fellowship was established to provide students interested in careers in creative writing or journalism an opportunity to work on a project or participate in an unpaid internship that is focused on uplifting the marginalized voices from underrepresented, BIPOC, and LGBTQ+ communities.

-Open to students of all majors, races, ethnicities, and identities, the fundamental objective of the fellowship is support students to embark on a writing project or internship that seeks to include and elevate marginalized voices to increase awareness of social issues and eradicate racial and social disparities.
+The fellowship supports students to embark on a writing project or internship that seeks that includes and elevates marginalized voices to increase awareness of social issues and eradicate racial and social disparities.

 Eligibility Criteria